formanektomas/4EK608_4EK416/Presentations/README.md

-# Old presentations, relevant for courses up to school year 2019/2020
+# Old presentations -- relevant for courses up to school year 2019/2020

 ---